 Camping has become a way for Nathan and I to connect further with each other and nature - it's become a way we explore, grow, and create.
 While camping has become second nature to us, we get tons of questions about everything - from how we pack our gear to how we prep for our meals.
 As we return back to a sense of normalcy, travel is looking much different than what it was a year ago.
-While we're all itching to get back to flying overseas in a safer world, domestic travel is going to be the way ago for awhile and we're thinking everyone will plan to see the states by road trip.
-Which is why we thought a quick & easy beginner's guide to camping would be the perfect thing to share!
+While we're all itching to get back to flying overseas in a safer world, domestic travel is going to be the way ago for a while and we're thinking everyone will plan to see the states by road trip.
+So many of you ask a lot about camping basics, so this is blog is a good way to get your feet wet.
 Time to go on a trip...

 OUR FIRST TIME CAMPING